margaretmf/margaretmf.github.io/creativewriting.md

 Dot connecting

-The past, the present, and future exiting all right now The golden threat tying a knot through the universe The principle in everything
+The past, the present, and future exiting all right now The golden thread tying a knot through the universe The principle in everything

 <br>